 Accommodation

 Preferred rates are available to workshop attendees at the nearby Hotel 2170.
 Studios with one queen bed (max 2 occupants) are available for $149/night plus applicable taxes.
-This rate includes internet access and buffet breakfast.
-Participants may book rooms directly through the hotel’s website or by phone (1-800-678-6323), but will require a code to receive the discounted rate.
+This rate includes internet access and a buffet breakfast.
+Participants may book rooms directly through the hotel’s website or by phone (1-800-678-6323) but will require a code to receive the discounted rate.
 Please contact the conference organizers if you do not have the code.
 Note that the preferred rate is available only to those who book no later than May 1, 2023.

 Dawson College is conveniently located in relation to Montreal’s subway system (Metro), so any accommodations in downtown Montreal are worth considering through the usual booking sites.
 Note that some Montreal hotels now give better rates when booking with them directly.